kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-6-images-vector-fonts.markdown

 Font Custom checks the files for changes and doesn’t generate anything if the files are still the same.

-To execute a shell command I use the Gulp plugin `gulp-shell`:
+To execute a shell command I use the Gulp.js plugin `gulp-shell`:

 {% highlight sh %}
 $ npm install --save-dev gulp-shell